 Through the Lens: Seniors Card photographic competition and exhibition

 Through the Lens is part of International Day of Older Persons celebrations.
-The competition and exhibition promote active ageing by celebrating the skills of older South Australians through the art of photography and demonstrate that people can learn and create at any age.
+The competition and exhibition promote ageing well by celebrating the skills of older South Australians through the art of photography and demonstrate that people can learn and create at any age.

-Judges are looking for good photographic technique, creativity and clear photographs.
+The judges are looking for good photographic technique, creativity and clear photographs.